To start with, let’s talk about the 5 ways to build a 100 million euro business according to Christopher Janz:

 - Achieve 100 customers with an ARPA of €1,000,000.

-This very simple chart is super revealing for a reason: The sales process you have to follow in a business focused on mice, rabbits and deer has nothing to do with the sales process used by professionals who close deals of €20,000 per year and up.
+This very simple chart is super revealing for a reason.
+The sales process you have to follow in a business focused on mice, rabbits and deers has nothing to do with the sales process used by professionals who close deals of €20,000 per year and up.

 In this 13-lesson course you will learn everything you need to know to implement a sales process in your business that allows you to “hunt” elephants and whales.